Maple Creme Brulee

 - In a saucepan, combine cream and maple syrup, and cook over medium heat just until hot.

 - In a mixing bowl, beat yolks and sugar together until light.
-Stir about a quarter of the cream into this mixture, then pour sugar-egg mixture into cream and stir.
+Stir about a quarter of the cream into this mixture, then pour egg mixture into cream and stir.

 - Pour into four ramekins and place ramekins in a baking dish; fill baking dish with boiling water halfway up the sides of the ramekins.

 - Bake for approximately 40 minutes, or until centers are barely set.
-Cool for 15 minutes, then refrigerate for several hours.
+Cool, then refrigerate for several hours.

 - Refrigerate for 30 more minutes, then crack and enjoy!

-This post was updated in November 2020 with an improved recipe, new photos and additional information about the recipe.
+This post was updated in November 2020 with an improved recipe and new photos, and in September 2021 with additional information about the recipe.